 Thanks to an evolving hospitality market and a global pandemic, hotels around the world are scrambling to pivot in order to stay afloat.
 No-code tools like Bonomi's Messenger chatbot framework are helping them attract new business and delight guests with safe, seamless experiences.

 It's not just the hospitality and tourism sectors: Businesses across industries are turning to chatbots to help see them through the pandemic.
-To explore the possibilities of no-code Messenger chatbots for your brand, sign up for a free account today, then scale your users (and access priority support and other exclusive perks) with a Pro account, or book a demo with our sales team to learn about our agency plan.
+To explore the possibilities of no-code Messenger chatbots for your brand, sign up for a free account today, then scale your users (and access priority support and other exclusive perks) with a Pro account.